-Using annual reports collected by newspaper Berlingske2 from 2015 to 2020, were identified the quartiles threshold of turnover and number of employees at 1.31 billion US\$ on average between 2015 and 2020 and 2,947 employees.
-In total 31 companies meet both these thresholds, which means that we include 59 directors (three have multiple roles) under the second criteria.
+Using annual reports from 2020 collected by newspaper Berlingske, were identified the quartiles threshold of turnover and number of employees at 1.66 billion US\$ and 3,617 employees.
+In total 28 companies meet both these thresholds, which means we include 54 directors (again using chairperson and CEO, two have multiple roles) under the criterion 1b.

 The source of information is the Økonomisk Ugebrevs Rich list3.
 We included individuals with a wealth above the half the average of the three lowest market-cap valueations on the OMX Copenhagen C25 index pr.
 31 of december 2020.
 These were ISS (3.2 billion US\$), Bavarian Nordic (1.79 billion US\$) and FLSmidth & Co (1.57 billion US\$).
-This translates into 1.1 billion US\$ or 6.7 billion Danish Kroner.
+This means the threshold is: 1.1 billion US\$ or 6.7 billion Danish Kroner.
 In total 20 individuals, those portrayed as the head of the family fortune by the source, are included.
 Median wealth is 4.3 billion US\$ and the bottom quartile is 2.4 billion US\$.
 Total wealth of the 20 families is 103 billion US\$.